 With Culture Trip, you can explore Southern Thailand with a small group of like-minded, culturally curious travellers who want an authentic experience away from the most well-trodden areas.
 Ao Yon Bay, in a peaceful corner in southern Phuket, is just one of the many off-the-beaten-track destinations featured on our trip, offering two unspoilt sandy beaches – separated by a rocky headland – which tend to be significantly less crowded than other beaches on the island.

 Phuket is also a practical starting base to visit several other magnificent, quieter parts of Southern Thailand, such as Khao Sok Lake – a wide body of emerald-green water, surrounded by dense rainforest and dramatic limestone formations in a national park – around a three-hour drive north of Phuket.

-Throughout Thailand, waking up early is your best chance of seeing something without a throng of people ruining your photo ops, and this is certainly applicable to Phuket.
-Famous tourist hotspots such as the Big Buddha statue can get pretty crowded as the day goes on, yet by waking up early you can ensure that you can take in the majesty of the statue and its surrounding with a degree of solitude and peace.
-Waking up early also has the advantage of beating the heat when it comes to walking up to the top, and less people witnessing you panting up the steps.
+Throughout Thailand, waking early is your best chance of seeing something without a throng of people ruining your photo – and this is certainly applicable to Phuket.
+Famous tourist hotspots such as the Big Buddha statue get pretty crowded as the day progresses, so wake early to take in the majesty of the statue with a degree of solitude.

+Rising early also has the advantage of beating the heat when you’re walking to the top – and with fewer people to see you panting up the steps.
 This advice is also applicable to people who want to visit beaches or islands during their time in Phuket.
-Chartering a boat in the early morning can ensure that you get some peace and quiet during your time in paradise, and once the busy crowds start to flock to your location you can simply move on.
+Chartering a boat in the early morning can ensure you get some peace during your time in paradise, and once the crowds start to flock to your location, you can simply move on.